Actindo-AG/Documentation/POS/Integration/07a_ManageProductOptions.md

 ## Associate the product option with offer

-Associate the product option with the products for which you want to offer the additional service.
+Associate the product option product with the offers for which you want to offer the additional service, for example a shirt or cup.
 Because the additional service may only apply to certain stores, the association is made to the Omni-Channel offer.

 #### Prerequisites

 - The product option product has been created and transferred to the *Omni-Channel* module.
-- The product to which the product option product is to be associated has been created.
+- The product to which the product option product is to be associated has been created and transferred to the *Omni-Channel* module.

 #### Procedure